consbio/mbtileserver/README.md

 If a valid Sentry DSN is provided, warnings, errors, fatal errors, and panics will be reported to Sentry.

 If `redirect` option is provided, the server also listens on port 80 and redirects to port 443.

+If the `--tls` option is provided, the Let's Encrypt Terms of Service are accepted automatically on your behalf.
+Please review them [here](https://letsencrypt.org/repository/).
+Certificates are cached in a `.certs` folder created where you are executing `mbtileserver`.
+Please make sure this folder can be written by the `mbtileserver` process or you will get errors.

 ## Specifications